 How to apply for a personal loan from TSB

 The TSB personal loan product is straightforward.
 Compare what TSB offers to the options you have at other banks and lenders in New Zealand.
-If you think the TSB personal loan provides you with the best deal, contact TSB to start your application.
+If you think a TSB personal loan provides you with the best deal, contact TSB to start your application.

 - NZ resident.
-You can apply if you are a citizen of New Zealand, or a permanent resident.
+You can apply if you are a citizen of New Zealand or a permanent resident.